 The Biodiversity Company (TBC) was appointed to undertake a Biodiversity Impact Assessment for the proposed development.
 This assessment describes the composition of the floral and faunal (herpetofauna and non-volant mammals) community within the area affected by the proposed development, and the possible impacts on the local biota.
 In order to achieve this, a review of available desktop information and a field survey for the Project Area of Influence (PAOI) was undertaken.
-The PAOI comprised of a 300 m buffer around the proposed development footprint, this including both, the PV facility and associated grid connection infrastructure.
+The PAOI comprised of the development footprint.